Azure/data-management-zone/docs/guidance/DataManagementAnalytics-ConnectToEnvironmentsPrivately.md

 ### Deployment

-To simplify the setup for Enterprise-Scale Aalytics users, we have been working on a Bicep/ARM template to quickly recreate this setup inside your Data Management Zone or Data Landing Zone.
+To simplify the setup for Data Management & Analytics Scenario users, we have been working on a Bicep/ARM template to quickly recreate this setup inside your Data Management Zone or Data Landing Zone.
 Our template will create the following setup inside your subscription:

 ![Azure Bastion Architecture](/docs/images/AzureBastionArchitecture.png)